-To promote student safety, the District shall comply with requests for video and audio monitoring of certain self-contained special education classrooms as required by law.
+To promote student safety, the District shall comply with requests for video and audio monitoring of certain special education classrooms as required by law.
 Regular or continual monitoring of video recordings shall be prohibited.
 Video recordings shall not be used for teacher evaluation or monitoring or for any purpose other than the promotion of student safety.

 The Superintendent is responsible for coordinating the provision of equipment to campuses in compliance with the law.